top of page

 Nature’s Inspirations

 Mission adaptability is observed in avian flight as birds engage in many complex maneuvers using the same flight apparatus.
 It is especially apparent in raptors and birds of prey (e.g. ospreys, eagles, owls, etc.) as these birds’ hunting strategies require high levels of agility.
 While both bird and mini-UAVs operate under low Reynolds number conditions, the flight envelope of birds far exceeds that of UAVs.
 In fact, birds morph their wings and feathers according to flight conditions or maneuvers performed.
-For instance, they have evolved a set of small feathers near the leading edge (LE) of their wings, known as the alula as shown in Figure 1.
+For instance, they have evolved a set of small feathers near the leading edge (LE) of their wings, known as the alula as shown to the right.
 When deployed, the alula enables the wing to sustain the lift necessary to stay airborne at low speeds and high angle of attack maneuvers such as take-off, landing, perching, and hunting.

 A photo of an eagle with certain anatomical features of the wing labeled, including the alula feather

-Figure 1: A bird in a perching maneuver with a deployed alula at the intersection of its arm wing and hand wing (wrist joint)
+A bird in a perching maneuver with a deployed alula at the intersection of its arm wing and hand wing (wrist joint)

-We use a bioinspired approach (Figure 2) to develop an adaptive leading-edge device for UAV wings based on the alula feather structure.
+We use a bioinspired approach to develop an adaptive leading-edge device for UAV wings based on the alula feather structure.
 To date, a static LEAD (Leading-Edge Alula-Inspired Device) has been designed and implemented on a rectangular wing both in a 2D (airfoil) and a 3D (moderate aspect-ratio) configuration.
 The dimensions and characteristics of the wing and LEAD test sections are inspired by the morphology of high-lift wings (similar to wings of raptors and birds of prey).

 We performed a series of wind tunnel experiments to understand the effects of placing the LEAD on the rectangular wing at low Reynolds numbers.
 3 LEAD deployment parameters were evaluated: relative angle of attack, tip deflection, and root location along the wingspan.
 The tests conducted include integrated lift and drag force measurements and wake boundary layer sampling.